 Only a handful of NFL teams have kept alive the long-standing tradition of a good fight song, or a rallying cry for which to celebrate any touchdown scored by the home team.
 Eagles owner Jeffrey Lurie attempted to resurrect the fading fad when he bought the team in 1998 after changing the musical key on the old “Eagles Victory Song,” and the song title to “Fly, Eagles, Fly.”
-Today, the stadium erupts every time Carson Wentz throws a touchdown to Alshon Jeffery or DeSean Jackson.
+Today, the stadium erupts every time Jalen Hurts throws a touchdown to DeVonta Smith or Dallas Goedert runs it into the endzone.
 It has become so ingrained in the city’s fabric that people often break out in song in their cars, on the subway or even at weddings.
 The original lyrics were composed by Charles Borrelli and Roger Courtland in 1960, but the newer version has a few tweaks.
-One constant is it gets an added boost at the end when fans phonetically spell out the team name: “E-A-G-L-E-S Eagles!”
+One constant, the added boost at the end when fans phonetically spell out the team’s name: “E-A-G-L-E-S Eagles!”

 Fly, Eagles Fly!